St. Peter's Boys High School: The modern era

 In 1965, the Roman Catholic Archdiocese of New York agreed to assist in the funding of a new gymnasium, which would also serve as the school's auditorium.

 By 1969, however, the school's closing was imminent.
 The community rallied around St. Peter's and local support prevented the school from closing.

 As of the 2019–2020 school year, the school's enrollment was 466 students.

 The Brothers' involvement in the school has been in decline due to a continual decrease in men entering the Institute of the Brothers of the Christian Schools.

 In 2001, eight Brothers taught at the school along with two Sisters of St. Joseph and 31 lay faculty members.

 In 2009, the varsity football team won the CHSAA single A championship 41–0 against the Bishop Ford Central Catholic High School Falcons.

+In June 2024, the original brothers historic residence building, located on the Clinton Ave side of the campus, was torn down without warning or fanfare.
+A tragic loss of a piece of Staten Island history.